 of the entire U.S. is protected as wilderness.
 Alaska contains just over half of America's wilderness.

 Only

+2.7%

 of the contiguous U.S. is protected as wilderness.

 Historically, wilderness has been a bipartisan issue.
-Broads will continue to work towards bipartisan support, in spite of a divided Congress.
+Broads will continue to work towards bipartisan support.